B0B36JUL-FinalProjects-2022/Projekt_Trebuna/README.md

     - yolo change of resolution test - 4 different images, bounding boxes should be at the right place after the transformation [ ]
     - `channels_to_rgb`
 - automatic download of YOLO model [ ]
-- faster start time using precompilation [ ]
+- faster start time using precompilation [-]
+    - won't do as I do not want to spend time on sysimages
 - ResNet for traits detection [ ]
 - docstrings [ ]